rails/rails/guides/source/association_basics.md

 ### `belongs_to` vs `has_one`

-If you want to set up a one-to-one relationship between two models, you'll need to add `belongs_to` to one, and `has_one` to the other.
-How do you know which is which?
+If you want to set up a one-to-one relationship between two models, you can choose between a `belongs_to` and a `has_one` association.
+How do you know which one to choose?

 The distinction lies in the placement of the foreign key, which goes on the table of the class declaring the `belongs_to` association.
 However, it’s essential to understand the semantics to determine the correct associations: